Stock image of a lady justice statue to accompany guide to employment law in Costa Rica

 Employment law in Costa Rica: Tax contributions the employer must oversee

-Labor contracts under employment law in Costa Rica
+2 Types of Labor contracts under Employment Law in Costa Rica

 There are two main types of labor contracts used under employment law in Costa Rica.
 If you’re considering expanding your business to Costa Rica, it’s essential to understand the importance of complying with the country’s employment laws and the distinctions between various types of contracts.
 Costa Rica’s Ministry of Labor and Social Security oversees these employment regulations, which are similar in many ways to other countries in the region, but with distinct particularities.